Frequently Asked Questions

 The Festival of Homiletics is a week-long conference that brings together a wide variety of outstanding preachers and professors of homiletics to inspire a discourse about preaching, worship and culture.
 Our goal is to engage theologically the practices of preaching and worship, as well as issues related to congregations in the 21st century.

 This year the 26th Festival of Homiletics will be held in Washington, D.C., from May21-25, 2018.
 Our venue hosts will be the Washington National Cathedral on Monday evening and Metropolitan AME Church, National City Christian Church and Luther Place Memorial Church the remainder of the week.
+To help orient yourself make note that the main venues are all on or around Thomas Circle.

 Participants are invited to consider various styles and methodologies of preaching in the hopes that they will renew their faith and refresh their spirits through engaging worship, lectures and workshops.
 Throughout the week we aim to inspire preachers in their role of proclaiming the gospel.